 General Motors's score of 58 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, General Motors (GM) reported total greenhouse gas emissions of approximately 2,704,570,000 kg CO2e, which includes 1,304,570,000 kg CO2e from Scope 1, 1,410,047,000 kg CO2e from Scope 2, and 347,272,911,000 kg CO2e from Scope 3 emissions.
-Notably, GM has set ambitious targets to significantly reduce its carbon footprint.
-The company aims to achieve a 72% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2035, using 2018 as the baseline year.
-Additionally, GM is committed to reducing Scope 3 emissions from the use of sold products by 51% per vehicle kilometre by the same year.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to well below 2°C. GM's commitment includes biogenic emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability.
-The company is also working towards long-term net-zero goals, with a focus on both Scope 1 and 2 emissions.
-As part of its climate strategy, GM continues to innovate in electric vehicle technology and sustainable manufacturing practices, reinforcing its position as a leader in the automotive industry's transition to a low-carbon future.
+In 2023, General Motors (GM) reported total greenhouse gas emissions of approximately 2,704,570,000 kg CO2e, which includes Scope 1 emissions of about 1,304,570,000 kg CO2e and Scope 2 emissions of approximately 2,700,000,000 kg CO2e.
+The company also reported significant Scope 3 emissions, totalling around 347,272,911,000 kg CO2e, primarily from the use of sold products.
+GM has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 72% by 2035, using 2018 as the base year.
+Additionally, the company targets a 51% reduction in Scope 3 emissions per vehicle kilometre from the use of sold light-duty vehicles by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to well below 2°C. The company is also committed to achieving net-zero emissions for its Scope 1 and 2 emissions by 2050, further demonstrating its dedication to sustainability and climate action.
+GM's initiatives reflect a proactive approach to reducing its carbon footprint and addressing climate change within the automotive industry.

 Access structured emissions data, company-specific emission factors, and source documents